vanvoorden/Trivially-Identical-Sample/.github/README.md

 Our control group built from value equality spent 692.49 ms on `MainActor` performing work in `SortedOrders.update`.
 Our test group built from *reference* equality spent 601.41 ms from the same user events.
 This is about a 13 percent improvement after changing one line of code.

-These measurements were from a MacBook Pro M2 Max.
+These measurements can be found in the `Instruments` directory of the `Trivially-Identical-Sample` fork.
+These were recorded from a MacBook Pro M2 Max.
 Your results could be faster or slower depending on your machine.
 What matters more for now is the *relative* difference between your control group and your test group.
 Not the *absolute* values.

 ## Analysis